How to Read a Solar Site Survey for Effective PV Array Layout

 Properly sizing the conductors for a PV source circuit is a fundamental skill.
 It involves a multi-step calculation based on the module’s short-circuit current (Isc) rating to ensure conductor ampacity is sufficient for worst-case scenarios, like high irradiance and cold temperatures.

-- Design Overcurrent Protection: Size the overcurrent protection design (fuses or breakers) based on the calculated maximum current to protect the conductors.
+- Design Overcurrent Protection: Size the overcurrent protection (fuses or breakers) so conductors are adequately protected for the calculated currents, NEC requirements, and any applicable local or utility rules.

-Installers often use a voltage drop calculator to ensure the selected wire size doesn’t lead to excessive power loss over the length of the run.
+Installers often use a voltage-drop calculator to ensure the selected wire size doesn’t lead to excessive power loss over the length of the run; Article 310 guidance and wiring practices should be used when calculating voltage drop and choosing conductor routing.

 Advanced Considerations for the Modern Electrician